 It’s not fast but it is beautiful.
 At around 6hp the Honda S90 has been a reliable staple for many in countries like Bali and Vietnam over the last few decades.
-ACE Cafe from the UK have lovingly restored one of these bikes, polishing all the bits, respraying that pressed aluminium frame and flipping the handlebars.
-ACE can proudly display their logo on this stunning cafe racer that would make a fantastic city commuter that is a step above your everyday moped or scooter.
+Edy Wahono, owner of Island Motorcycles and Yves Faes-Dupont, have lovingly restored one of these bikes, polishing all the bits, respraying that pressed aluminium frame and flipping the handlebars.
+This would make a fantastic city commuter that is a step above your everyday moped or scooter.

 I would happily own any bike on this poster…